Bucksbaum-Lab/TimepixCentroid/README.md

 This is a library of code to be geniusses at finding da centroids :)

-this is a second edit
+this is a second edi
+ t